We aim to bring novel antibiotics and medicines for high medical needs to patients

 Another important area of activity for Polyphor is discovery technology partnerships to assist pharma companies in research programs addressing difficult targets through its proprietary macrocycle technology platform.

-Giacomo Di Nepi, MBA
+Giacomo Di Nepi, MBA, MSC

 Chief Executive Officer